bob01/eth-widgets/README.md

 - allows specification of a "reserve" %.
 In that case pilot flys to 0, bar goes red if pilot chooses to go further
 - critial alerts will be accompanied by a haptic vibe
 - voltage alerts when cell voltages below low or critical thresholds can be always on or based on a condition
-- low voltage alert a few seconds (8s) after a new pack is connected if it is not fully charged, bar will be orange in this condition meaning proceed with caution
+- low voltage alert a few seconds (startup delay ~10s) after a new pack is connected if it is not fully charged, bar will be orange in this condition meaning proceed with caution

 ### Settings
 ![image](https://github.com/user-attachments/assets/2f49aa7b-116e-4d1e-ad78-8a28c4bd4f5f)